 1. Make the Crispy Onions: Line a baking sheet with several layers of paper towels and set aside.
 In a large bowl, toss your sliced onions with flour, panko, salt, and pepper until evenly coated.
 Heat 2 inches of oil in a large Dutch oven to 350°F. In batches, fry the onions for 1-2 minutes until light golden brown.
 Transfer to your prepared baking sheet using a slotted spoon, spreading them in a single layer.

-2. Blanch the Green Beans: Bring a large pot of water to boil and add 1 tablespoon salt.
+2. Blanch the Green Beans: Bring a large pot of water to a boil and add 1 tablespoon salt.
 Add your green beans and cook for 5 minutes until bright green and crisp-tender.
 Immediately plunge them into an ice bath to stop the cooking process.
 Drain well and pat completely dry with paper towels.

 3. Make the Mushroom Sauce: Melt the butter in a large skillet over medium-high heat.
 Add the mushrooms, salt, and pepper, cooking until they release their moisture and the liquid evaporates, about 5-7 minutes.
 Add the garlic and cook until fragrant, about 1 minute.
 Sprinkle flour over the mushrooms and cook, stirring constantly, for 1 minute to remove the raw flour taste.